julianmatos97/farsight/README.md

 Farsight2 is a system for processing, analyzing, and querying 10-K and 10-Q filings from public companies.
 It allows users to ask natural language questions about company financial data and receive accurate responses with citations to the source documents.

+## Project Overview

+This project addresses the need for financial professionals to quickly extract specific information from lengthy 10-K and 10-Q filings.
+Instead of manually searching through documents that can be tens or hundreds of pages long, Farsight2 provides a natural language interface to retrieve precise answers with proper source citations.

+### Core Value Proposition

+The system is designed around three key performance values as specified in the project requirements:

+1. **Low Latency**: By preprocessing documents and using efficient vector retrieval, the system minimizes query-to-response time
+2. **High Accuracy**: Using a combination of semantic search and LLM-based analysis to ensure correct answers
+3. **Source Tracking**: All responses include citations to the original documents for verification and audit

 ## Features

 - Download 10-K and 10-Q filings from the SEC EDGAR database